 All of your dog’s energy requirements come from just three sources: protein, fat and carbohydrate.
 These macronutrients are the only source of calories (energy) for your dog.

 Protein is made of building blocks called amino acids.
-Amino acids are important not just for energy, but to assemble tissues in your dog.
+Amino acids are important not just for more energy, but to assemble tissues in your dog.
 They also make enzymes that fire important metabolic processes.

 Fat is a rich source of energy.
 Pound for pound, fat contains double the amount of calories as protein.
 So you need to watch the amount of fat that goes into your dog.
 But make no mistake … fat is an important nutrient.
 It protects your dog’s cells and it’s used to make hormones and fat-soluble vitamins.